marksherriff/vampiregames/syllabus.md

 ## Class Management

+### Late Policy

+The following late policies apply to the specified assignments.

+- _Literature Review, Critical Analysis #1 and #2, Game Design Document, and Game Engine Tutorial:_ An extension of up to five calendar days may be requested for any reason by filling out the appropriate Google form with the assignment.
+No extensions will be given beyond what is requested through this form.
+SDAC students should use this form if they have modified deadlines to request their extension.
+- _Team Game Project:_ As the final major submission of the semester on the last day, no extensions can be granted automatically.
+Teams that feel that will not make this deadline need to reach out to the professors as soon as possible.
+Our most likely response will be "turn in what you have."
+- _Top Hat Activities:_ Students who miss class will inevitably miss some XP earned through Top Hat that day.
+These points cannot be made up later, even if the class day was missed for a valid reason.
+That said, these are low-stakes activities and there will be ample opportunities to earn the needed XP.
+Students who miss only a couple days during the semester will have no problem earning enough XP.

 ### This Syllabus
 {: .no_toc }
 This syllabus is to be considered a reference document that can and will be adjusted through the course of the semester to address changing needs.
 This syllabus can be changed at any time without notification.
 It is up to the student to monitor this page for any changes.
 Final authority on any decision in this course rests with the professor, not with this document.